Course Descriptions

 Course Outline: TBA

-This is an advanced community-based experiential course that combines in-class discussions with community based research.
-Students will train in methodologies and ethics of working with First Nations communities.
+This is an advanced community-based experiential course that combines in-class discussions with community-based research.
+Students will train in methodologies and ethics of working with Indigenous communities.
 Areas of research may include but not limited to ecological restoration, land claims, self-government, education, health and wellness and urban issues.
+Antirequisite(s): Earth Sciences 3023F/G, Geography 3001F/G. Extra Information: 2 lecture hours.

 Instructor: Cody Groat